slambrick/mos2-defects/README.md

 ## Scripts

+The data processing and analysis, plus plotting of figures is contained in the following jupyter notebooks:

-`sample1a_lattice_constant.ipynb` calculates the lattice constant of the pristine monolayer and produces plots to demonstrate the procedure.
+ - `sample1a_lattice_constant.ipynb` calculates the lattice constant of the pristine monolayer and produces plots to demonstrate the procedure.
 The data is plotted in figure S1 of the supplementary information.

-`samples1a_3_figures.ipynb` creates two 2D plots of the reciprocal lattice for a high defect sample and a 'pristine' sample.
+ - `samples1a_3_figures.ipynb` creates two 2D plots of the reciprocal lattice for a high defect sample and a 'pristine' sample.
 These are plotted in figure 2 of the main text.

-`Defect_rate_comparison_samples_2-3-1a-4b.ipynb` analyses the diffraction intensity of the samples with different defect density.
+ - `Defect_rate_comparison_samples_2-3-1a-4b.ipynb` analyses the diffraction intensity of the samples with different defect density.
 It results in plots of the diffraction intensity as a function of the defect rate at 2 different samples.

-`plot_fits.ipynb` plots the fits to the lattice gas model used to generate figures S2, S3 of the supplementary information and figure 3 of the main text.
+ - `plot_fits.ipynb` plots the fits to the lattice gas model used to generate figures S2, S3 of the supplementary information and figure 3 of the main text.

 ## Additional uses of data